Man charged with shooting 3 Palestinian college students accused of harassing ex-girlfriend in 2019

 Police pulled over Eaton’s vehicle and he told them that he was under the impression that the woman still wanted to see him, according to the report.
 The officer told Eaton that the woman wanted absolutely no contact with him and he said he understood, according to police.

 Eaton, 48, is currently being held without bail after his arrest Sunday in the city of Burlington on three counts of attempted murder.
 Authorities say he shot and seriously wounded Hisham Awartani, Kinnan Abdalhamid and Tahseen Ali Ahmad in Burlington on Saturday evening as they were walking near the University of Vermont.
-The students had been spending Thanksgiving break with one of the victims' relatives who lived nearby.
+The 20-year-old students had been spending Thanksgiving break with Abdalhamid’s uncle Rich Price, who lives nearby.

 Eaton had moved to Vermont this summer from the Syracuse, New York, area, according to Burlington police.
 He pleaded not guilty on Monday.
 Eaton’s name appeared in 37 Syracuse police reports from 2007 until 2021, but never as a suspect, said police spokesperson Lt.
 Matthew Malinowski.
 The cases ranged from domestic violence to larceny, and Eaton was listed as either a victim or the person filing the complaint in 21 of the reports, Malinowski said.